 In August 2018, the trustees appointed Cazenove Capital as investment managers.
-The investment policy of SBEF is to look for a balance of income and capital growth with a medium risk profile and medium priority for income generation.
+The investment policy of the SCIO is to look for a balance of income and capital growth with a medium risk profile and medium priority for income generation.
+The target of the investment is to achieve an average annual growth of CPI +4% over rolling 10-year periods.